sandhyaananthan121/ComputerNetworkChatProgram/README.md

 Steps to run project:

-1. Open two terminal windows.
+1. pen two terminal windows.
 2. Navigate to the directory containing your Java source files using the command 'cd src'.
-3. In the first terminal, run 'java ChatProgram'.
+3. In the first terminal, run 'java SecureChatProgram'.
-4. In the second terminal, run 'java ChatProgramEnd'.
+4. In the second terminal, run 'java SecureChatProgramEnd'.
-5. Enter the same port number when prompted in both terminals.
+5. Enter the port number displayed in the respective terminal when prompted in both terminals.
+6. To establish a connection between Alice and Bob:
+   -In Alice's terminal, type the port number displayed in Bob's terminal and press Enter.
+   -In Bob's terminal, type the port number displayed in Alice's terminal and press Enter.
-6. Begin by typing your messages in either terminal.
+7. Start typing your messages in either terminal.
+Messages typed in one terminal should appear in the other.
-7. To transfer a file, type 'transfer filename' in the message input and press Enter.
+To transfer a file from Alice to Bob:
+8. In Alice's terminal, type 'transfer filename' (replace 'filename' with the actual name of the file) and press Enter.
-8. To exit, type 'quit' in both terminals.
+9. To exit the program, type 'quit' in both terminals and press Enter.